Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 What dog breeds affect homeowners insurance rates?

-The breeds most likely to affect your home insurance rates or coverage include pit bulls, rottweilers, German shepherds, Doberman pinschers, chow chows, Akitas, wolf hybrids, and Alaskan Malamutes.
+The breeds most likely to affect your home insurance rates or coverage include pit bulls, rottweilers, German shepherds, Doberman pinschers, chow chows, Akitas, cane corsos, wolf hybrids, and Alaskan Malamutes.
 These breeds are flagged due to bite statistics, physical size, and the severity of injuries they can cause.
-Some insurers apply breed restrictions universally, while others evaluate dogs individually.
+Some insurers apply breed restrictions universally, while others evaluate dogs individually based on bite history.

 Can I get homeowners insurance with a pit bull?

 Yes, but your options may be limited depending on your insurer.
-Companies like State Farm, USAA, and Chubb do not maintain breed restriction lists and evaluate dogs based on individual behavior and bite history.
-If your current insurer won't cover a pit bull, shop around for breed-neutral carriers or consider supplementing with a standalone dog liability insurance policy.
+Companies like State Farm, Chubb, and USAA do not maintain blanket breed restriction lists and evaluate dogs based on individual behavior and bite history.
+If your current insurer won't cover a pit bull, shop around for breed-neutral carriers or consider supplementing with a standalone dog liability insurance policy from a specialty provider like InsureMyK9 or Xinsurance.

 What happens if I don't disclose my dog to my home insurer?